-This study demonstrates methods for analyzing these gases using the Teledyne Tekmar's Stratum PTC/AQUATek 100 Autosampler and HT3 and Versa Headspace analyzers coupled with a GC/FID system.
-These methods met all performance criteria outlined in the current Headspace methods, RSK 1751 and BOL60192.
-By completely automating the sample preparation, efficiency and throughput can be greatly increased while saving time and money.
-Using the purge and trap method, there is no need to manipulate the samples which eliminates the potential for human error and employs instrumentation already familiar to many environmental laboratories.
+This study demonstrates a new method for analyzing these gases using the Teledyne Tekmar Stratum PTC and AQUATek 100 Autosampler coupled with a GC/FID system.
+This method met all performance criteria outlined in the current headspace methods, RSK 175 and BOL6019.
+By completely automating the sample preparation in the purge and trap method, efficiency and throughput can be greatly increased while saving time and money.
+There is no need to manipulate the samples required by the headspace method which eliminates the potential for human error and employs instrumentation many environmental laboratories are already familiar with.